Ryzinqx/Stroke-Classification-Using-PySpark/README.md

-# Stroke-Classification-Using-PySpark
+# Stroke Risk Prediction using Machine Learning
-This project aims to build a stroke classification model using PySpark.
-The process begins with correlation analysis using Pearson method and several algorithms such as Random Forest, Gradient Boosting, Support Vector Machine, and Multilayer Perceptron are used to train the model.
-The model evaluation results aim to improve the accuracy of stroke risk prediction.
+This project aims to predict the risk of stroke health related features.
+The implementation is built using PySpark to handle prepocessing and model training.
+Multiple algorithm were explored and evaluated to identify the best performing model.
+The final model selection was made through comparatitve analysis and hyperparameter tuning to achieve optimal performance.